Cloud Rendering Explained: How It Works, What It Costs, and When to Use It

 Q: Can cloud rendering handle GPU-heavy scenes that exceed my local VRAM?
 A: Yes — this is one of the strongest use cases for cloud rendering.
 If your scene requires more VRAM than your local GPU provides (common with complex Redshift or Octane scenes), a cloud render farm with high-VRAM GPUs can render it without modification.
 Farms equipped with GPUs like the NVIDIA RTX 5090 (32 GB VRAM) handle scenes that would fail on consumer cards with 12–16 GB.

 Q: Is cloud rendering worth it for small studios?
 A: For most small studios, cloud rendering pays for itself by eliminating hardware investment and reducing project turnaround.
-A studio that would need weeks to render an animation on two workstations can finish the same job in hours on a cloud farm.
+A studio that would need weeks to render an animation on two workstations can often finish the same job in hours on a cloud farm.
 The cost is typically a fraction of purchasing equivalent hardware, and there is no ongoing maintenance, electricity, or cooling expense.

 About Thierry Marc